13 Vintage Yellow Kitchen Ideas to Brighten Your Home

 Stretching from countertop to ceiling, this feature creates a warm, cohesive backdrop.

-Pair it with gray Shaker-style cabinets to balance the intensity of the yellow.
 Add woven rugs on pine floors for texture and softness, enhancing the rustic charm.

 Incorporate striped window treatments in complementary hues to tie the look together.